PsiMasTho/pmt-logera/README.md

 # ...
 ```

-* Logs: Must start with the date dd/mm/yyyy, contain variables and the values of their attributes for that day.
-Values must not use characters '$' or ';' or '%'
+* Logs: Must start with the date yyyy-mm-dd, contain variables and the values of their attributes for that day.

 #### Example log
 ```